 Are you obsessed with those cool sketches made by artists that go outside and are able to capture cityscapes or landscapes so realistically AND so fast?
 Would you like to try plein air drawing or painting but feel like you'll never be able to capture your surroundings realistically?
 Does the word perspective scare you away or bore you to the point that you abstain entirely from creating artwork that involves different viewpoints from those you are used to?

-Later on in life, I learned about more complex perspective in one of my first semesters at university, where I took a SUPER hard course that architecture students took.
+Later on in life, I learned about more complex perspective in one of my first semesters at university, where I took an incredibly difficult course that architecture students took.
 I was super scared because this class involved numbers, Geometry and being extremely clean/precise.

 Understanding Perspective in Real Life and in Art